 - Repairs/maintenance – For things like lawnmowing, gardening or repairing the property;

 - Depreciation – If it’s a new property, you may be able to claim depreciation on the building cost and the fittings.
 If it’s a previously used property, you may still be able to claim depreciation on the building costs if the property is less than 40 years old or if it has substantial renovations done to it;

 - Travelling costs – None if you visit a Residential investment property but may be claimable if it’s a Commercial Property.

 If an investment property was purchased after 19 September 1985 and is sold for a capital gain, half of the gain may be tax free.
 See our Capital Gains Tax blog for further details and information.

 Rental properties are a large investment and can often demand time to manage them.
-NBC are property tax specialists and can assist with either a decision to purchase an investment property or assist with the financial and tax management of existing properties.
+NBC are property tax specialists and can assist with either a decision to purchase an investment property, convert your residence into a rental property or assist with the financial and tax management of existing properties.
 The tax landscape is constantly changing as it relates to investment properties so professional tax assistance is a must.